-Below are answers to commonly asked questions about my design services:
+Below are answers to questions you may have about my design services:

 I specialize in logo design/business identity but offer a variety of graphic design services, including:

 - Logo design and business branding.